cxli233/FriendsDontLetFriends/README.md

 Broken axis may be useful for depicting data across a wide range of numeric values.
 (Alternatively, log scaled axis can be used instead.)
-Broken axis are fine for position based graphics, because the data is represented by positions along the axis.
+Broken axis are fine for position based graphics, because the data are represented by positions along the axis.
 However, we must be very careful with bar plots that have broken axis.
 Here is an example.

 ![Broken axis](https://github.com/cxli233/FriendsDontLetFriends/blob/main/Results/Broken_axis.svg)